Apple Crumble Bars

 - Bake the apple bars in the preheated oven for 40 minutes or until the crumbs are golden brown and the apple filling is bubbly.

-- Let the bars cool completely in the pan before slicing them in bars or squares.
+- Let the bars cool lightly in the pan before slicing them in bars or squares.

 Notes